 - Jump on the trampoline

-- Play kick and catch with this wonderful earth ball or beach ball
+- Play kick and catch with this wonderfully big 65cm globe ball or 60cm beach ball

 There are plenty of games that young children love playing as a family that don’t rely on electricity.
 Some ideas for games to play with no power are :